WahyuMaul33/Startup-Success-Predictions/README.md

 # Startup Success Predictor: End-to-End AI Deployment

 This project is a high-performance, full-stack AI application designed to predict the survival and growth potential of startups.
-By utilizing a **Gradient Boosting Classifier (87.5% Accuracy)**, the system analyzes business metrics—such as funding history, milestones, and geographical data—to provide actionable success probabilities.
+By utilizing a **Gradient Boosting Classifier (88.1% Accuracy)**, the system analyzes business metrics such as funding history, milestones, and geographical data to provide actionable success probabilities.

 ## System Architecture
 The project is built with a decoupled architecture to simulate real-world production environments: